favourori/FavResume/README.md

 SWE Resume Generator

-> When its time to apply for that awesome tech job,we got you covered.
+> When its time to apply for that awesome tech job, we got you covered.
 With just few lines of json we get you a professional resume in less than 30 seconds

 ## TODO